arnhrwd/dragon/README.md

     java -jar dragon.jar -j YOUR_TOPOLOGY_JAR.jar -c YOUR.PACKAGE.TOPOLOGY TOPOLOGY_NAME

+## Terminating a topology

+Either:

+    java -jar dragon.jar -h REMOTE_HOST -p REMOTE_SERVICE_PORT -x -t TOPOLOGY_NAME

+or set `dragon.network.remote.host = REMOTE_HOST` and run:

+    java -jar dragon.jar -x -t TOPOLOGY_NAME

+For a large topology over a number of nodes you may need to wait some time for it to terminate.

 ## Metrics Monitor

 Metrics is available only in Cluster mode.
 A simple text based metrics monitor can be run: